 It has me thinking.

-The post "A Third Leg for StreamMode vs StateMode" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2014/10/third-leg-streammode-statemode/) on October 30, 2014.
+The post "A Third Leg for StreamMode vs StateMode" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2014/10/third-leg-streammode-statemode/) on October 30, 2014.